 A suicide bomber dressed in army uniform got on the bus carrying Afghan National Army personnel to work, the Defense Ministry said.
 The blast split the bus into two and shattered shop windows in a central district of the capital.

 Police and soldiers piled bodies onto army vehicles.
 Residents also helped pick up pieces of flesh and put them into plastic bags.
-A boy stood crying next to a police cordon saying he was looking for his father who sold cigarettes from a hand-cart next to the site of the bomb.
+A boy stood crying next to a police cordon saying he was looking for his father who sold cigarettes from a hand-cart next to the

 |Liveleak on Facebook|